 As Gerberian Shepkys are a designer type breed, you might pay anywhere up to a few thousand dollars for a healthy puppy from healthy parents.

 What Is A German Shepherd Husky Mix Dog?

-It is a hybrid of the German Shepherd (GSD) and Siberian Husky breeds of dogs.
+It is a hybrid/mix of the German Shepherd (GSD) and Siberian Husky breeds of dogs.

 German Shepherd Husky Mix Dog Origin, History and Bloodlines

-Both the Alsatian (German Shepherd) and Husky were originally bred as working type dogs.
+Both the German Shepherd and Siberian Husky were originally bred as working type dogs.

-Alsatians were originally bred in Germany in 1889 as the ideal herding type dog, and soon went into the military before becoming a popular choice as a family pet in Europe and the US.
-Alsatians are currently the second most popular dog breed among dog owners in the US.
+German Shepherds were originally bred in Germany in 1889 as the ideal herding type dog, before becoming a popular choice at show conformance and woking dog competitions, and as a family pet in Europe and the US.

 Siberian Huskies were bred in the Siberian Arctic in Russia to be sled dogs that had to pull heavy loads long distances, and survive the cold.